Built With #

 Hosting #

-The site is hosted on a Hetzner VPS running Debian.
+The site is hosted on a Capsul VPS running Debian.
 The web server is Caddy, which handles HTTPS automatically.

 I use Porkbun as my DNS registrar.